Are Phuket Beaches the most beautiful in South East Asia?

 There are many different types of beaches around the island, but they all offer something unique for any visitor to enjoy.
 From secluded coves with private resorts to lively party towns lined with bars and restaurants, there’s always somewhere new for you to explore on your next holiday.

-1. Phuket beaches have been voted the most beautiful in South East Asia.
+1. Beaches in Phuket have been voted the most beautiful in South East Asia.
 Do you agree? (yes/no) If so, why do you think that is and if not, what makes your favourite beach more attractive?
 Below we outline the best Beaches in Phuket and hope you will agree.

 2. The turquoise water is perfect for swimming, snorkelling, and diving.